huxaiphaer/huxy_travels_2/README.md

 #### Requirements.

-- Ensure that you have installed docker on your machine.
+- Ensure that you have installed docker on your machine and you've started it.

 After, installing , then run the following command in the root folder of the project to spin the container.